 Note: This is the general rule.
 However, some houses may still have it the other way around – As ever; check the house rules before taking your seat.

-In regular Hold’em, players with suited hole cards have 9 cards in the deck from which to make a flush.
-Playing the Short Deck game reduces this to 5 cards.
+In regular Hold’em, players with suited hole cards and two community cards of the same suit have nine cards in the deck from which to make a Flush.
+Playing the Short Deck game reduces this to five cards.
 This means a Flush is far harder to hit.

 Easier to hit a set

 Playing short deck Hold’em makes it easier to hit a set than when playing the regular game.
 Short deck players holding a pocket pair have 2 cards remaining from the 34 to give them a set as opposed to 2 cards out of 50 in the regular game.

 Short Deck Hold’em strategy

 Players who are used to the regular version of Hold’em should be aware of strategy considerations during a traditional game.